advaitathalye/British-Airways-Data-Analysis-Dashboard/README.md

 # British-Airways-Data-Analysis-Dashboard
+British Airways, one of the most recognized airlines, is it truly great?
 Analyze British Airways customer reviews with an interactive Tableau dashboard.
 Explore trends in ratings by metrics like cabin staff service, food, and entertainment.
 Includes geographical and aircraft comparisons.
-Datasets: ba_reviews.csv, Countries.csv.
-Ideal for insights into customer satisfaction.
+Deep dive into customer satisfaction insights.